 Ah, what would we do without our cars?
 They’re faithful.
 Reliable (usually).
 An extension of ourselves.
 We spend hours upon hours in our cars—stuck in traffic, commuting to work, going grocery shopping, running errands, meeting friends.
-In fact, according to AAA, Americans spend 17,600 minutes a year driving.
-That’s about 290 hours, or twelve whole days.
 The amount of time we spend with our cars makes them become part of our personal space.
 We care about our cars.

 So if someone were to ever break into your car, you’d feel violated.
 Betrayed.
 Unsafe.
 That car is your space.
 It belongs to you and it’s one of your best friends.
 It just happens to be a best friend that you’re required to leave unattended for hours at a time since you can’t exactly bring your car into the office or house with you.
 Someone breaking into your car and rifling through your belongings is as personal as if they broke into your home.
 It would be a nightmare.